Pictionary (1989 game show): Bonus Round (Waterworks)

 The object of the bonus round was to guess a famous person depicted in a caricature drawing, which was hidden behind a tank filled with plastic balls and divided vertically into five compartments.

 Each team member took on one of three roles.
 One member had to hold two hoses together so that water would flow from a pump into an overhead dispenser.
 A second member stood under the dispenser, holding a pitcher above his/her head to catch the water as it ran out through a spout in the bottom.
 The third member, wearing diving flippers, had to carry the filled pitcher across the stage and pour the water into the tank.
-As each compartment filled with water, the plastic balls would rise and spill out to reveal portions of the caricature.
+As each compartment filled with water, the balls would rise and spill out to reveal portions of the caricature.
+The team had 90 seconds to reveal as much of the picture as possible.

-The team had 90 seconds to reveal as much of the picture as possible, and then was given 10 seconds to study it and name the subject.
-A correct guess won the day's grand prize.
+Once the time had expired, the team studied the picture for 10 seconds and then made one guess at its subject, winning the day's grand prize if they were correct.